World Botanical Associates Web Page

 One species of Colubrina is clearly adapted to seed dispersal by water, Colubrina asiatica, a coastal tropical species found in a “back-mangrove” plant community whose associated species are also widely distributed.
 The C. asiatica seeds are impervious to salt water and contain air space, allowing them to float in the ocean for many months, thus, easily transported to other lands by ocean currents (McCormick 2007, review; Johnston 1971).
 But the taxonomy of the genus does not indicate that all Colubrina species descended from C. asiatica; the species is unlike most in the genus in its scandent habit.
 Seeds of C. oppositifolia, a species that is endemic to the Hawaiian Islands and related to the widely distributed C. glandulosa in tropical America (Johnston 1971), lack air space and do not float in salt water (McCormick 2007, review).

 Colubrina and Lasiodiscus collectively include about 48 species.
 The related genus Ceanothus, by comparison, has more species in North America, ~55 spp., 46 of which are in California (Wilken 2012).
 Although plant geographers often invoke long distance dispersal to explain disjunct occurrences of plant taxa, it would be difficult to accept plant communities being collectively dispersed over long distances; therefore, the only logical explanation is dispersal over land followed by vicariance, which may date from the time of Gondwana.
-Madagascar seems to be at the center of diversity for a Cynometra (Caesalpinioideae)-Colubrina (including Lasiodiscus) association.
+Madagascar seems to be at the center of diversity for a Cynometra (Detarioideae)-Colubrina (including Lasiodiscus) association; however, Radosavljevic (2019) proposes to exclude African species, and suggests that Madagascar is a secondary center to the primary center in the Indo-Pacific Region.

 As redwood, Douglas fir, ponderosa pine, and other conifers form monospecific vegetation Alliances in North America (Sawyer at al. 2008), single dominant species frequently occur in tropical African vegetation types (Richards 1952).
-Legume trees are often major dominants of old growth African tropical forests, particularly Caesalpinioideae, occasionally Mimosoideae (Richards 1952).
+Legume trees are often major dominants of old growth African tropical forests, particularly Detarioideae, occasionally Caesalpinioideae (Richards 1952, as Mimosoideae).

-In Gabon, Laiodiscus mannii and L. marmoratus occur frequently in permanent to seasonally inundated forests on flood plains or along rivers along with Caesalpinioideae Baikaea, Berlinia, and Gilbertiodendron.
-Cynometra mannii, Crudia klainei (Caesalpinioideae), Manilkara obovata, Phoenix reclinata (Arecaceae) and Oxystigma mannii (Caesalpinioideae) occur on the fringe of tidal swamps in transitions to non-tidal swamp forest (Anonymous).
+In Gabon, Laiodiscus mannii and L. marmoratus occur frequently in permanent to seasonally inundated forests on flood plains or along rivers along with Detarioid Baikaea, Berlinia, and Gilbertiodendron.
+Cynometra mannii, Crudia klainei, and Manilkara obovata (Sapotaceae), Phoenix reclinata (Arecaceae) and Oxystigma mannii (Detarioideae) occur on the fringe of tidal swamps in transitions to non-tidal swamp forest (Anonymous).
 This may be compared to Cynometra iripa or C. ramiflora back mangrove association with Colubrina asiatica in southeastern Asia; C. iripa distinguished from C. ramiflora by the irregular mammillary fruit projections (Meeuwen 1970, Fig. 1C), both widely distributed.

 Lasiodiscus fasciculiflorus was noted to be an understory tree of the Cynometra-Staudtia (Myristicaceae) forest in the Congo Region (Leonard 3816, K).
 In Cameroon Lasiodiscus mannii also occurred in the understory of Staudtia among Cola lateritia (Sterculiaceae), Combretodendron macrocarpum, Greenwayodendron (Polyalthia) suaveolens, Rinorea sp., and others (Letouzey 1968).